Our service now covers areas all across Canada

-So, you’ve decided that you’re going with a hardwood floor.
+So, you’ve decided that you’re opting for a hardwood floor.
 This option works well nearly throughout the house.
 In addition to being both natural and very stylish, hardwood requires little maintenance.
 Numerous options are available, with different types and styles (colour, essence, gloss, etc.) on the market.

 This is probably the most important choice you’ll have to make throughout the process.
 There are three main options: solid hardwood, engineered wood without glue or nails (also known as “floating floor”) and engineered hardwood.